ATMs are under attack!

-Automatic Teller Machines (ATMs) are digital safes installed on Main Streets and at shopping locations throughout the world—so they’re a natural target of criminals.
+Automatic Teller Machines (ATMs) are digital safes installed on streets throughout the world—so they’re a natural target of criminals.
 But why rob one ATM if instead they could rob many?
 While card skimming and other physical techniques are still in use, groups of cybercriminals are conducting larger-scale attacks on ATM networks by gaining access to ATM infrastructure within banks’ corporate walls or data centres.

 - Summarises the evolution of ATM attacks